On SL(3,$\mathbb C$)-representations of the Whitehead link group: Introduction

 Let $\chi_3(\pi)$ be the corresponding $\SL(3,\C)$-character variety, that is the GIT quotient

-The full computation of $\chi_3(\pi)$ is not achieved as for today and seems a difficult task.
+The full computation of $\chi_3(\pi)$ is not achieved as of today and seems a difficult task.
 Our goal here is to describe an algebraic component of $\chi_3(\pi)$ that contains many examples of geometrically meaningful representations.

 Our motivation comes from the study of the so-called {\it spherical CR structures} on hyperbolic 3-manifolds.
 These structures are examples of $(G,X)$-structures where $X$ is $\mathbf{S}^3$ and $G$ is PU(2,1).
 The holonomy of such a structure is thus a representation of $\pi_1(M)$ in PU(2,1).
-This motivates the study of representations of $\pi$ to $\textrm{SU}(2,1)$ which is a real form of SL(3,$\C$).
+This motivates the study of representations of $\pi$ in $\textrm{SU}(2,1)$ which is a real form of SL(3,$\C$).
 Recall that PU$(2,1)$ is the group of holomorphic isometries of the complex hyperbolic plane $\HdC$ and SU$(2,1)$ is a triple cover of it.
 The sphere $\mathbf{S}^3$ is the boundary at infinity of $\HdC$.
-In particular, spherical CR structures arise naturally on the boundary at infinity of quotients of $\HdC$ with non-empty discontinuity region.
+In particular, spherical CR structures arise naturally on the boundary at infinity of quotients of $\HdC$ with non-empty region of discontinuity.
 Spherical CR structures can also be thought of as examples of {\it projective flag structures} on 3-manifolds on $M$, of which holonomies are representations of $\pi_1(M)$ to PSL(3,$\C$).

 Striking examples of spherical CR structures have been produced by R. Schwartz in \cite{S,Schbook} about fifteen years ago.
-There, Schwartz described what is now called a {\it spherical CR uniformisation} of the Whitehead link complement, that is a spherical CR structure with the additional property that the holonomy representation has non-empty discontinuity region with quotient homeomorphic to the Whitehead link complement (see \cite{Derrep} for a precise definition).
+There, Schwartz described what is now called a {\it spherical CR uniformisation} of the Whitehead link complement, that is a spherical CR structure with the additional property that the holonomy representation has non-empty region of dicontinuity with quotient homeomorphic to the Whitehead link complement (see \cite{Derrep} for a precise definition).
 Since then, Deraux and Falbel \cite{DF8} produced a spherical CR uniformisation of the complement of the figure eight knot, Deraux \cite{DerF8} and Acosta \cite{Aco} deformed this uniformisation, Deraux \cite{Derrep} described a uniformisation of the manifold $m_{009}$, and Parker-Will \cite{ParkWi2} described another uniformisation of the Whitehead link complement, different from Schwartz's one.
-All these examples have the common property that the image of their holonomy representation is a subgroup of PU$(2,1)$ generated by a pair of regular order three elements (see the introdution of \cite{ParkWi2} for a list).